We the Workers of the World

-Between the cracks of Profit we already see the working rudiments, from food co-ops to health care.
+Between the cracks of Profit we already see the working rudiments, from worker-owned businesses to food co-ops and health care.
 Unlike the “progress” that has ruled for 500 years, WOOP has a clear unifying goal and a recognizable end.

 Think of the cooperation and sacrifice we have laid on the mystical altar of Progress By Profit.
 If Profit never has never aloud defined the goal by which alone we can measure Progress, do you think it can, wants to, or will?

 Imagine what that much courage could do in a cause that is openly clear, realistic and honorable.
 We help each other already, and more every day without “business.”
 Probably half the true world economy now is off the books.
 (Like the wars.)
 If you know your long-term goal, you keep each problem in perspective.

 Let’s use a question to see what might happen and what resources we’d have:

 If everybody clearly knew WOOP’s values, purposes and goals, how many people out of 10 at your work-place would participate?